M-Alfaraj/202323090-MohammedAlfaraj-assignment4/docs/technical-documentation.md

 - show an error message if the API request fails

 ### 8. Visitor Name Saving with localStorage
-the visitor’s name is saved using `localStorage`, when the contact form is submitted successfully.
+The visitor’s name is saved using `localStorage` when the contact form is submitted successfully.
 This allows the website to:
 - display a welcome message in the About section
 - remember the visitor name after the page is refreshed